Abalaji2308/LendingClub_CaseStudy/README.md

 ## Contact
-Created by Jahid7786- and Abalaji2308 feel free to contact me!
+Created by Jahid7786- and Abalaji2308.Please feel free to contact us!